iTwin/presentation/packages/core-interop/README.md

 ### `createECSqlQueryExecutor`

-Maps an iModel in the form of `itwinjs-core` [IModelDb](https://www.itwinjs.org/reference/core-backend/imodels/imodeldb/) or [IModelConnection](https://www.itwinjs.org/reference/core-frontend/imodelconnection/imodelconnection/) to an instance of `IECSqlQueryExecutor`, used in `@itwin/presentation-hierarchies` and `@itwin/unified-selection` packages.
+Maps an iModel in the form of `itwinjs-core` [IModelDb](https://www.itwinjs.org/reference/core-backend/imodels/imodeldb/) or [IModelConnection](https://www.itwinjs.org/reference/core-frontend/imodelconnection/imodelconnection/) to an instance of `ECSqlQueryExecutor`, used in `@itwin/presentation-hierarchies` and `@itwin/unified-selection` packages.

 Example: